Ptolemy IX Soter: Will of Ptolemy VIII

-On 28 June 116, Ptolemy VIII died.
+On 28 June 116 BC, Ptolemy VIII died.
 According to Justin, Ptolemy VIII's will left Cleopatra III in charge of Egypt, with the right to choose either Ptolemy IX or his younger brother Ptolemy X as her co-regent.
 Cyrene was left to Ptolemy VIII's illegitimate son, Ptolemy Apion.
 Justin further claims that Cleopatra III wanted to choose Ptolemy X, but the people of Alexandria rioted and forced her to choose Ptolemy IX.
-Pausanias implies that Cleopatra III's request to send Ptolemy IX to Cyprus in 117 BC had been intended to get him out of the way in order to enable Ptolemy X's succession.
+Pausanias implies that Cleopatra III's request to send Ptolemy IX to Cyprus in 117 BC had been intended to get him out of the way to enable Ptolemy X's succession.

 Some historians have found this account plausible.
 However, Chris Bennett argues that it is a false story that was invented by Cleopatra III at a later date.
 He points out that Justin's story assumes that Cleopatra III was the only living queen at the time of Ptolemy VIII's death.
 Documentary evidence shows that Cleopatra II was still alive in 116 BC, which makes it unlikely that Cleopatra III would have been allowed sole power to decide who would be king.

 At any rate, Cleopatra II, Cleopatra III, and Ptolemy IX (in that order) are listed together as co-rulers in surviving papyrus documents from October 116 BC.
 Ptolemy IX received the epithet Philometor Soter (Mother-loving Saviour).
 This was the same epithet that Cleopatra II and taken on during her civil war with Ptolemy VIII and Cleopatra III, which suggests that she played a controlling role in the new regime.
 Ptolemy X was sent to Cyprus to serve as governor of Cyprus soon after Ptolemy IX's accession.